What Is It?

 Childbirth, when the virus is passed from mother to child

-Immunization with the hepatitis B vaccine has reduced the number of hepatitis B cases in the United States.
+Immunization with the hepatitis B vaccine can greatly reduce the risk of hepatitis B.

-The hepatitis B virus can cause temporary or long-term hepatitis.
+The hepatitis B virus can cause temporary or long-term (chronic) hepatitis.
 The initial infection with the virus may not even cause symptoms.
-When it does cause hepatitis symptoms (acute hepatitis), most people with acute hepatitis B will clear the virus from their systems.

 The initial symptoms of acute hepatitis B vary.
 They can include: